ivan-markov-666/vbox7-channels-downloader/README.md

 1. Run `npm run channels` command in the terminal to start scraping the channels.
 2. Run `npm run videos` command in the terminal to start scraping the videos.
 3. Run `npm run channelsFalorites` command in the terminal to start scraping the favorites videos.
+4. Run `npm run channelsLikes` command in the terminal to start scraping the likes videos.
+The likes are private, so you need to login in the browser.
+    The bot will open the browser and will wait for you to login manually (sorry no time for automate that).
+After that the bot will continue with the scraping.
-3. The robot generates two log files.
+5. The robot generates two log files.
     - The first one is `./logs/all-channels-${unix-time}.txt` or `./logs/all-videos-${unix-time}.txt` and contains log of actions that the robot has done.
     - The second one is `./logs/not-downloaded-videos-${unix-time}.txt` and contains the names and urls of the videos, that are not downloaded.
 You can download them manually.
-4. If you want to download the videos again, you can run `npm run channels` command again.
+6. If you want to download the videos again, you can run `npm run channels` command again.
 The bot will skip the already downloaded videos and will download only the missing ones.
-5. There is a debug mechanism, but you can use it only with VS Code.
+7. There is a debug mechanism, but you can use it only with VS Code.
 For more details see the `./.vscode/launch.json` file.

 ### Alternatives ###
 If you can't use the bot for some reason you can use one of the following alternatives for downloading the videos directly from the browser: